 Delete Invalid Users from Registry

-- Find out the list of profiles which are invalid.
+Find out the list of profiles that are invalid.

 Delete Invalid User Folders